saltybob246/odin-recipes/README.md

 Soup Pic Thanks Nichijyou123: https://commons.wikimedia.org/w/index.php?title=User:Nichijyou123&action=edit&redlink=1

-Thank you ME for the bread recipe and chicken noodle soup recipes.
+Thank you ME for the bread recipe and Thank you to my grandmother for the chicken noodle soup recipes.
 I make both of these  at least once a week for my family.
-I'm noticing cooking and coding are kinda the same XD